KathleenDollard/StarFruit2/README.md

 The current status is that thought went into the interim structure as part of StarFruit(1).
 Much of the effort so far on StarFruit2 was to build a testable maintainable pipeline.
 Much work is still needed to have this actually be useful for creating System.CommandLine classes.

+_Using .NET Interactive to test generated source code (as shown in the Community standup) is in StarFruit2.Tests.CompileAndTest.cs_